 Keep Your Dog’s Skin and Coat Healthy

-In addition to a strong, shiny coat, your pup will reap the benefits of other ingredients in these supplement snacks that help with joint protection, brain function, and immunity support.
+In addition to a strong, shiny coat, your pup will reap the benefits of other ingredients in these supplement chews that help with joint health, brain health, and immune system support.